khand5/erudite-mini/README.md

 # Erudite-mini
+Erudite is a backend server supporting the Erudite-CMS android application.
+The server makes use of Mongoose, a javascript wrapper for MongoDB.

+## Usage
-Call the following `POST` requestsw with either curl, postman, etc.
+Call the following `POST` requests with either curl, postman, etc.

 Register with `email`, `password`, and `account_type`.
 This will return a `token` object that you will have to send in the body of all of your future `POST` requests.